-• In general, international recognition as a clinical expert as evidenced by national/international leadership roles and reputation related to QIPS.
+- In general, national and ideally international recognition as a clinical expert as evidenced by national/international leadership roles and reputation related to QIPS. - Visiting professorships and invitations to speak nationally/internationally on issues related to QIPS.

-- Visiting professorships and invitations to speak nationally/internationally on issues related to QIPS. - Leadership roles in national/international professional organizations related to QIPS including leadership of national/international courses or programs. - Service as a consultant on issues related to OIPS. - Service on national/international committees developing guidelines and policies for management or evaluating programs in QIPS. - Editor of a journal in the area of QIPS. - Peer-reviewed funding to support innovations that influence QIPS internationally. - National/international awards for contributions and/or innovation in the area of QIPS expertise.
+- Leadership roles in national/international professional organizations related to QIPS including leadership of national/international courses or programs. - Service as a consultant on issues related to QIPS. - Service on national/international committees developing guidelines and policies for management or evaluating programs in QIPS. - Editor of a journal in the area of QIPS. - Peer-reviewed funding to support innovations that influence QIPS internationally. - National/international awards for contributions and/or innovation in the area of QIPS expertise.